Distributed Nash Equilibrium Seeking over Time-Varying Directed Communication Networks: Notations and Terminologies

-Given a directed graph $\G=([m],\E)$, we define the in-neighbor and out-neighbor set for every agent $i$, as follows:
+Given a directed graph $\bbG=([m],\E)$, we define the in-neighbor and out-neighbor set for every agent $i$, as follows:

 When the graph varies over time, we use a subscript to indicate the time instance.
-For example, $\E_k$ will denote the edge-set of a graph $\G_k$, $\cNinik$ and $\cNoutik$ denote the in-neighbors and the out-neighbors of a node $i$, respectively.
-In our setting here, the agents will be the nodes in the graph, so we will use the terms "node" and "agent" interchangeably.
+For example, $\E_k$ denotes the edge-set of a graph $\bbG_k$, while $\cNinik$ and $\cNoutik$ denote the in-neighbors and the out-neighbors of a node $i$, respectively.